Back

 The bottle should be shaken well before each use.

-6. Contents of the package and additional information
+6. Contents of the pack and other information

 What Amoxiclav contains